Mojang/ore-ui/react-facet/docs/api/mount-components.md

         <p>
           Middlename: <fast-text text={middlenameFacet} />
         </p>
-        {/* Since TypeScript cannot know that `middlenameFacet` now holds a `string` for sure and still believes that it could be `string | undefined`, it will complain.
+        {/* Since TypeScript cannot know that `middlenameFacet` now holds a `string` for sure, it will still believe that it could be `string | undefined`.
 The only way to solve this issue is to extract a new component or use a type assertion.
 Neither is a good option, hence we recommend using `With` instead in this scenario. */}
       </Mount>
     </div>
   )